CrispyPyro/School-Vacation/README.md

-# School-Vacation with HomeAssistant Sensor Custom Component
+# Israel School-Vacation with HomeAssistant Sensor Custom Component
-Get School Vacation in HomeAssistant
+Get Israel School Vacation in HomeAssistant
  This sensor checks every hour whether it is a day off from school.
 It's very useful if you set a input_bolean in HA cause you can make automation that set if is vacation or not.. example :